 Green tea is a traditional drink made from the leaves and buds of the Camellia sinensis plant.
 It was first produced in China but is now grown in other Eastern Asian countries and is consumed throughout the world.

-The term green tea refers to the dried leaves from the plant, along with the drink that is produced when these leaves are infused into hot water.
+The term green tea refers to the dried leaves from the plant, along with the drink that is produced when these leaves are infused into hot water (or cold water, if you’re making cold brew green tea).

 While green tea comes from the same plant as black tea, the two types of tea look and taste quite different from each other.
 Much of the difference comes from oxidation.
 Black tea tends to be fully oxidized.
 In contrast, green tea is either pan-fired or steamed quickly to prevent too much oxidation.